-- To get additional information on HRQoL during the assessment of the risk-benefit of a pharmaceutical for registration purposes. - More in-depth assessment of how life is affected precisely if an effect is observed on a generic HRQoL instrument.
-In this case disease-specific HRQoL measures provide complementary information to generic HRQoL measures. - Assessment of the HRQoL benefits of a product compared to a relevant comparator for the same indication if no effect on a generic HRQoL instrument is found but a HRQoL benefit is nevertheless assumed. - Assessment of HRQoL benefits of a product if no adequate generic instrument, reflecting the HRQoL dimensions on which change is considered meaningful according to the society, is available.
+• To get additional information on HRQoL for registration purposes, e. g. during the assessment of the risk-benefit of a pharmaceutical.20

+- More in-depth assessment of how life is affected precisely if an effect is observed on a generic HRQoL instrument.
+In this case disease-specific HRQoL measures provide complementary information to generic HRQoL measures. - Assessment of the HRQoL benefits of a health technology compared to a relevant comparator for the same indication if no effect on a generic HRQoL instrument is found but a HRQoL benefit is nevertheless assumed. - Assessment of HRQoL benefits of a health technology if no adequate generic instrument, reflecting the HRQoL dimensions on which change is considered meaningful according to the society, is available.
 As most commonly used generic HRQoL instruments have been assessed on this point, this might be considered to be a rather theoretical possibility.